skyfaerie/wim.co/_posts/2013/nov/2013-11-07-meet-the-innovators-the-ceos.markdown

 title:  "Meet The Innovators: The CEOs"
 date:   2013-11-07
 image: soho_hero.jpg
-summary: Have you ever wondered what makes a startup CEO tick?
-Come join us at the Apple Retail Store in Soho at our final Meet the Innovators for 2013!
+summary: "Have you ever wondered what makes a startup CEO tick?
+Come join us at the Apple Retail Store in Soho at our final Meet the Innovators for 2013!""
 categories: "meet the innovators"
 ---